rachidlamouri/testing-platform/packages/ikaria-test/README.md

 `[<test command> ] || exit n`, where n is greater than 0.
 It is recommended that all `exit` commands of this form increment `n` to help identify the source of a failure.
 By design, this convention will cause a test file to fail on the first error.

+## TypeScript Conventions

+### TypeScript Orchestration

+Uses the Node runtime model to execute a script from start to finish.
+Use the [orchestrator](./type-script/index.ts), an alias for `Promise`, to create a promise chain to group scenarios into separate blocks of code via `Promise.prototype.then`.
+This enables the execution of both synchronous and asynchronous code.
+Do not introduce branching logic with `Promise.prototype.catch` since, as of Node 16, Node will error immediately on an unhandled promise rejection.
+By design, this convention will cause a test file to fail on the first error.

+### TypeScript Reporting

+Use the [reporter](./type-script/index.ts), an alias for `console`, to send information to standard out.

+### TypeScript Signaling

+Use the [signaler](./type-script/index.ts), an alias of an [alias](./type-script/assertUtil.ts) of `assert`, to make assertions.
+Node's `assert` utility throws Errors which will cause the [orchestrator](#typescript-orchestration) to kill the process.
+By design, this convention will cause a test file to fail on the first error.